By Ian Linkletter, emerging technology and open education librarian, BCIT

 In 2023, Turnitin added an AI detection feature, which uses natural language processing to look for “perplexity”.
 This term is used to describe the unpredictability of human written text.

-Turnitin’s own explanation of how its AI detection works is unacceptably vague: “…we give each sentence a score between 0 and 1 to determine whether it is written by a human or by AI.
-If our model determines that a sentence was not generated by AI, it will receive a score of 0.
-If it determines the entirety of the sentence was generated by AI it will receive a score of 1.”
+Turnitin’s own explanation of how its AI detection works is unacceptably vague: “…we give each sentence a score between zero and one to determine whether it is written by a human or by AI.
+If our model determines that a sentence was not generated by AI, it will receive a score of zero.
+If it determines the entirety of the sentence was generated by AI it will receive a score of one.”

 False positives are a major problem when accusing students of plagiarism because of the harmful, or even tragic, impact false accusations can have on students.
 Since its launch, Turnitin’s AI detector has scanned over 200 million assignments.
-That’s over 8 million false positives, according to Turnitin’s own claim of a 4% rate of sentence-level false positives.
+That’s over eight million false positives, according to Turnitin’s own claim of a four per cent rate of sentence-level false positives.

 The true rate may be much higher.
 Turnitin’s AI detection was designed for GPT-3.5.
 Both the free and paid versions of ChatGPT now use GPT-4, which is a more advanced model.
 Turnitin has never disclosed its false positive rate for GPT-4 generated text.